-Today, Gregg Allman would have celebrated his 71st birthday.
-For decades, Allman was the center of the extended family affair that was the Allman Brothers Band, leading the Southern blues outfit through its many crests and valleys.
+For decades, Gregg Allman was the center of the extended family affair that was the Allman Brothers Band, leading the Southern blues outfit through its many crests and valleys.
 Of course, one such valley was the death of Gregg’s brother Duane Allman, but Gregg continued to press onward with his other “Brothers,” until the group parted ways in 2014.
-In the ensuing years, Gregg Allman spent as much time on the road with the Gregg Allman Band as possible, or as much as the doctors would allow–resulting in several heartbreaks and cancellations throughout 2016 as he continued to fight his battle with liver cancer.
-On May 27th, 2017, he took his last breath surrounded by family and friends in his Savannah home—marking the true end of the Allman Brothers Band, following the passing of drummer Butch Trucks.
+In the ensuing years, Gregg Allman spent as much time on the road with the Gregg Allman Band as possible—or as much as the doctors would allow—resulting in several heartbreaks and cancellations throughout 2016 as he continued to fight his battle with liver cancer.
+On May 27th, 2017, he took his last breath surrounded by family and friends in his Savannah home, marking the true end of the Allman Brothers Band, following the passing of drummer Butch Trucks earlier that year.

 After Duane’s death, the Allman Brothers were forced to regroup.
 Their resiliency continued through the 70’s, though the band took a brief hiatus in the later part of the decade to regroup.
 However, the reunion would only fade after a few short years, and the band took another lengthy hiatus in the beginning of 1982.
 This was one of their final performances from that era, taken at the hometown University Of Florida Bandshell.